google/draco/README.md

 Building
 ========
-For all the platforms first you need to generate the project files, then you need to compile the examples.
+For all platforms, you must first generate the project/make files and then compile the examples.

 CMake Basics
 ------------

-To generate project/make files for the default toolchain on your system simply run `cmake` in the root of the Draco repo:
+To generate project/make files for the default toolchain on your system, run `cmake` in the root of your clone Draco repository:

 ~~~~~ bash
 cmake .
 ~~~~~

-On Windows the above command will produce Visual Studio project files for the newest Visual Studio detected on the system.
-On Mac OS X and Linux systems, the above command will produce a makefile.
+On Windows, the above command will produce Visual Studio project files for the newest Visual Studio detected on the system.
+On Mac OS X and Linux systems, the above command will produce a `makefile`.

-To control what types of projects are generated the `-G` parameter is added to the `cmake` command line.
+To control what types of projects are generated, add the `-G` parameter to the `cmake` command.
 This argument must be followed by the name of a generator.
 Running `cmake` with the `--help` argument will list the available generators for your system.

 Mac OS X
 ---------

-On Mac OS X you would run the following command to generate Xcode projects:
+On Mac OS X, run the following command to generate Xcode projects:

 ~~~~~ bash
 cmake . -G Xcode